-The Longboat Key Historical Society has closed its museum at Whitney Beach Plaza.
+The Longboat Key Historical Society Museum is in the process of moving out of Whitney Beach Plaza.

 But that doesn’t mean the Historical Society is history.

 The group will continue to hold its programs such as the annual fish fry and winter lecture series.

 And, as it continues to document the past, the Historical Society is moving into the digital age.
 Board member Chet Pletzke, the retired head of the Bethesda Uniformed Services University of the Health Sciences Library, is currently digitizing the museum’s documents, photographs, newspapers and other materials, which will be available at longboatkeyhistory.com.

 “It makes sense,” Pletzke said.
 “This is just a realistic transition.
 There is no way they could support what they have and pay rent.
 Going electronic brings it to a reasonable cost level.”